 Buckland Farm Market is another well know year-round farm market in Fauquier County, conveniently located along Rt 29 between Gainesville/Haymarket and Warrenton.
 While this is a fantastic place to visit year round for fresh produce, baked goods, and plants, fall is a particularly fun time to visit.
 This is a great time to find apples, pumpkins, gourds, freshly-pressed apple cider, and hot pumpkin and apple cider donuts.
 They also offer hay rides, a children’s play area, and lots of great spots for fall photos.
 They are open seven days a week from 9am until 6pm.
-If you’re looking for something a little more scary, you can visit their Buckland Haunted Farm, Friday and Saturday nights in October (7pm – 11pm) for $20 per person.
+If you’re looking for something a little more scary, you can visit their Buckland Haunted Farm, Friday and Saturday nights in October (7pm – 11pm).

 Messicks Farm Market

 Messicks is another fantastic farm market in Fauquier located on Rt 28 near the intersection with Rt 17.
 This is a great place for the younger crowd as well with a petting zoo, hay rides, a jump pillow, and climbing tower and slides.
 While Messicks is also open year round with lots of yummy produce, local meats, baked goods, delicious ice cream, and so much more, their fall festival, which runs Saturdays and Sundays through October, is one of the best times to visit.
 In addition to their regular fun activities, they have a pumpkin patch and a corn maze as well as story time with Princesses.
 Admission is $15 per person with kids 3 and under free.

 11587 Poverty Hollow Ln, Markham, VA – http://striblingorchard.com